vedmalex/cursor-auto-resume/README.md

 A simple tool that automatically clicks the "resume the conversation" link when Cursor IDE hits its API rate limits.

+## Important Note on Usage

+This tool is created with the intention of helping developers maintain their workflow efficiency while using Cursor IDE.
+It is designed to automate a manual action that Cursor explicitly allows (clicking the "resume conversation" link) and does not attempt to bypass or circumvent any actual rate limits or security measures.

+We respect Cursor's services and their need for rate limiting.
+This tool:
+- Only automates an action that users are explicitly allowed to perform
+- Maintains the same cooldown periods as manual clicking
+- Does not attempt to bypass actual API limits or quotas
+- Simply reduces the manual interruption of having to click the resume link

+The goal is to enhance developer productivity while working within Cursor's intended usage patterns.

 ## Why This Tool Exists

-When using Cursor's AI features extensively, you often hit rate limits after about 25 tool calls.
+When using Cursor's AI features extensively during development, you often hit rate limits after about 25 tool calls.
 Normally, you'd see a message like this:

 ```
 Note: we default stop the agent after 25 tool calls.
 You can resume the conversation.
 ```

-This tool automatically detects this message and clicks the "resume the conversation" link for you, so you can keep working without interruption.
+This tool automatically detects this message and clicks the "resume the conversation" link for you, allowing you to maintain focus on your development tasks without manual interruption.

 ## Features